Skip to Content

 Right off the bat, domestic shorthair cats (known as non-pedigree cats or moggies, too) are one of the most common breeds out there.
 We’re not surprised to uncover that most tuxedo cats seem to be of the domestic shorthair breed.

 Domestic shorthair cats are purrfect pets because they bring the best of all worlds.
 Their genetic makeup is made up of a bunch of different breeds which means they’re equipped with a wide variety of physical traits, one of them being the black-and-white, tailored tuxedo.
+These cats are the way to go when you don’t want to spend hours on end grooming and brushing a cat’s coat, too.
+Tuxedo or otherwise, these felines deserve the world!

-2. American shorthair
+2. American Shorthair

 Keeping up with the shorthaired cats, we can’t forget about the American Shorthair.
 American Shorthair tuxedos are as common as one might think because they’re pretty popular and sought-after across numerous countries, not just the USA.